Search

 Prior to her time at UC Davis, Skiera worked two seasons as a volunteer assistant coach at Navy, aiding the Midshipmen in their transition from the club level to Division I for the 2008 campaign.
 In 2008, Skiera served as the co-head coach of the Dutch national women’s lacrosse team, leading the squad in the 2008 European Lacrosse Championships in Lahti, Finland.

-The Ellicott City, Maryland native completed an impressive four-year playing career at Duke in 2007, twice earning All-America honors and was a semifinalist for the Tewaaraton Award.
+The Ellicott City, Md. native completed an impressive four-year playing career at Duke in 2007, twice earning All-America honors and was a semifinalist for the Tewaaraton Award.
 She graduated as the school’s career leader in assists (116) and ranked second with 277 points.
 Additionally, Skiera is tied for fourth on the Blue Devils’ career goal scoring list (161).
 She was part of Duke squads that won four regular season ACC championships, as well as one ACC tournament title.

 In January of 2018, Skiera was inducted into the U.S. Lacrosse Greater Baltimore Chapter Hall of Fame.
 She began her stellar career at Mt.
 Hebron High School where she led the team to four consecutive state titles.
 She was named Baltimore Sun Female Athlete of the Year, twice (2002 & 2003) and was the All-Metro Girls Lacrosse Player of the Year as a senior in 2003.